-Meta is Nifty Method's newest member.
+Meta is Nifty Method's Director of Client Happiness.
 She's an event manager here and a special opps aficionado.
 If she's not traveling Texas with her husband, she's at Chipotle or the gym.
 When you need to know where the best food or ghost tours take place, she's your gal!

 No matter who signs your paycheck, multitasking is part and parcel of your job as an in-house event planner.
 On a single morning, you toggle from researching vendors to brainstorming a theme for next year’s annual sales summit.
 At the same time, you're scouting a site for a conference and booking a villa for a corporate retreat.
 If you work for a nonprofit instead, the planning hat is only one of the many you have to wear, so multitasking has become second nature to you.

 The natural consequence is multitasking blues.
 Decreased productivity, increased risk of errors, and low morale and job satisfaction are some of the side effects of being a serial multitasker.